Body Image

 Head over to The Butterfly Foundation website to see more information and helpful resources including a very useful script to help you advocate for yourself when visiting health professionals, including Doctors.

-Research from 2021 explored why some people with endometriosis experience higher levels of emotional distress.
-The findings pointed to negative body image and self-criticism as major factors contributing to psychological distress.
-These self-critical patterns were described by one person as ‘a vicious cycle of feeling like one's body is constantly falling short’, leading to increased feelings of failure and self-criticism.
+A 2021 study explored why some people with Endometriosis experience higher levels of emotional distress.
+The findings pointed to negative body image and self-criticism as key contributors to psychological distress.
+One participant described it as “a vicious cycle of feeling like my body is constantly falling short,” which led to increased feelings of failure and self-blame.

 Endometriosis and Eating Concerns